aaronwittchen/Automated-Storage-Provisioning-Tool/README.md

 3. Test thoroughly (`tests/` directory)
 4. Submit a pull request with clear description

----

 ## License

 [Add your license here — MIT, GPL, etc.]

----

 ## Support

 For issues, questions, or feature requests:

 - Open an issue on GitHub
-- Check `docs/architecture.md` for technical details
+- Check [docs/architecture.md](docs/architecture.md) for technical details

----

 ## Authors

-- **Your Name** — Initial development
+- Your Name — Initial development

----

 ## Changelog

-See `docs/architecture.md` for technical deep-dives and design decisions.
+See [docs/architecture.md](docs/architecture.md) for technical deep-dives and design decisions.